• Skip to main content

 Geography and climate

-Nyalam County is located in the Himalayas.
-The county is mainly composed of mountains.
-It can be divided into 5 landform types from south to north:
+Nyalam County is located in the Himalayas, which is mainly composed of mountains, and it can be divided into 5 landform types from south to north:

 Larail Gang Ri high mountain.
 It belongs to the Mount Everest Nature Reserve and has two core reserves, Xuebugang and Xifeng.